Notice of Pre-AIA or AIA Status

 Claim 2 is dependent on claim 1, and therefore inherits the same judicial exception recited in claim 1.

-The judicial exceptions recited in claims 2 and 1 are not integrated into a practical application because the recited additional elements comprise only mere instructions to apply an exception (the method) and insignificant extra-solution activity.
+The judicial exceptions recited in claims 2 and 1 are not integrated into a practical application because the recited additional elements comprise only mere instructions to apply an exception (The method) and insignificant extra-solution activity.

 Claim 2 recites the additional element of:

-amount to insignificant extra-solution activity of mere data outputting, and are additionally well-understood, routine or conventional activities for storing data.
+amount to is merely an attempt to limit the use of the abstract idea to a particular technological environment and/or amount to insignificant extra-solution activity of mere data outputting, and are additionally well-understood, routine or conventional activities for storing data.
 Additionally, these additional elements merely recite using computing components in their ordinary capacity to store data that is a result of the recited mental process, and thus can be considered mere instructions to apply an exception.
 These additional elements of insignificant extra-solution activity and mere instructions to apply recited in claim 2 are not indicative of integration into a practical application.
 Even when considered in combination with the additional elements of claim 1, the additional elements do not provide an inventive concept, thus the claim is not eligible.

-Claim 3 is dependent on claims 1 and 2, and therefore inherits the same judicial exception recited in claims 1 and 2.
+Claim 3 is dependent on claims 2 and 1, and therefore inherits the same judicial exception recited in claims 2 and 1.

-The judicial exceptions recited in claims 3, 2 and 1 are not integrated into a practical application because the recited additional elements comprise only mere instructions to apply an exception (the method) and insignificant extra-solution activity.
+The judicial exceptions recited in claims 3, 2 and 1 are not integrated into a practical application because the recited additional elements comprise only mere instructions to apply an exception (The method) and insignificant extra-solution activity.

 Claim 3 recites the additional element of: